andrewsiah/mysite/paper/content/about.md

 This is my favourite emoji :man_shrugging:.

+I love documenting my learnings on Youtube and here.

-I'm currently on a gap year, till Sept 2021, documenting my autodidacy on Youtube and here.
+I did a gap year from 2020 - Sept 2021, while documenting my autodidacy on Youtube and here.

 I'll love to make new friends, please reach out to me for anything! (hi@andrewsiah.com)